datagouv/hydra/README.md

 - `PUT` on `/api/resources/{resource_id}` to update a resource in the DB "catalog" table
 - `DELETE` on `/api/resources/{resource_id}` to delete a resource in the DB "catalog" table

-> :warning: **Warning: the following routes are deprecated and need be removed in the future:**
+> :warning: **Warning: the following routes are deprecated and will be removed in the future:**
 > - `POST` on `/api/resource/created` -> use `POST` on `/api/resources/` instead
 > - `POST` on `/api/resource/updated` -> use `PUT` on `/api/resources/` instead
 > - `POST` on `/api/resource/deleted` -> use `DELETE` on `/api/resources/` instead